DanKim0213/DanKim0213/README.md

   "who-am-i": [
     "Hi, there 👋 ",
     "I am a frontend developer",
-    "who belinves in one line of code rather than one thousand words", "who likes to talk about **why not** and **so what**" ]
+    "who likes to talk about **why not** and **so what**" ]
 }